 Chicken Chow Mein

-A delectable classic Chinese dish filled with chicken, carrots, cabbage, celery, onions and crispy pan fried noodles.
+A delectable classic Chinese dish filled with chicken, carrots, cabbage, celery, onions and crispy pan-fried noodles.
+Make this easy Chicken CHow Mein at home and it will easily replace your favorite takeout!

 - Prep Time: 15